Rey810/from-the-mountain/src/pages/2020-08-05-post-two/index.md

 Again, these are not meant to make your life difficult or unpleasant.
 They're a means to clarifying which pieces of technology are genuinely valuable and which are not.
 In other words, you're practicing digital minimalism!

-<h2 id="the-harms-of-an-unchecked-digital-life">The Harms of an Unchecked Digital Life</h2>
+<h2 id="the-harms-of-an-unchecked-digital-life">7.
+The Harms of an Unchecked Digital Life</h2>

 _Aside: The sources for the stats below are from well-respected journals such as Nature, Journal of Communication, Journal of Consumer Research, American Economic Review, The Journal of the American Medical Association, Science Direct, Society for Research in Child Development; respected authors, and other sources deemed worthy and true by the [Center for Humane Technology.](https://www.humanetech.com/)_